The Unattainable: Preservation status

-A report created by film historian and archivist David Pierce for the Library of Congress claims:

-75% of original silent-era films have perished.

-14% of the 10,919 silent films released by major studios exist in their original 35mm or other formats.

-11% survive in full-length foreign versions or on film formats of lesser image quality.
 Many silent-era films did not survive for reasons as explained on this Wikipedia page.

 In 1978, an extraordinary discovery was made in Dawson City located in Yukon's Canadian territory.
 The city unknowingly had used a large cache of silent films to bolster a sagging hockey rink in 1929.
 The permafrost preserved them.
 The 1978 discovery would yield 533 reels of nitrate film containing numerous lost movies.
 The discovery was chronicled in the movie - Dawson City: Frozen Time.
 Among the Dawson Film Find were the 5-reel bluebird production of The Unattainable, released in September 1916, and Barriers of Society released on October 16, 1916.
 In both cases, only one reel was recoverable from each of the 5 reel feature films.
 The finders turned over these recovered reels to the Library of Congress.
 The website of the Library of Congress displays the following: